xug15/mljs/README.md

 > 2. use the best learning ratio use serial iterations to select best iterations.
 > 3. use the best learning ratio and iteration to generate the model.

-**1. use serial learning ratio with 100 iteration to test the best learning ratio.**
 **train_model(trainingData[0][1]);**
 > use the function train_model(trainingData[0][1]) to train the best model.
 > this function use other functions.